For more information on our recent data notice, please click here

 Total Body Irradiation

-Total Body Irradiation (TBI) is a type of external beam therapy that involves irradiation of the entire body, in conjunction with chemotherapy in individuals undergoing stem cell transplantation for a blood cancer or blood disorder.
+Total Body Irradiation (TBI) is a type of external beam therapy that involves irradiation of the entire body, in conjunction with chemotherapy in individuals undergoing stem cell transplantation for blood cancer or a blood disorder.
 The purpose of TBI is to eradicate remaining cancer cells and suppress the immune system to help reduce the risk of tissue rejection.
 Though the entire body is irradiated, we take great care to protect normal lung tissue by placing customized metal alloy lung blocks over the lungs during treatment.

 Proton Therapy